Vielfras/hackeru_nodejs_final_project/README.md

 ## Project Submission
 - Upload the project to Git without `node_modules`.
 - Include a `ReadMe.md` file explaining the project, its content, functionality, and usage.
+   - This can be done easily in Postman, with auto generated docs.

 ## General Requirements
 - Maintain clean and organized code by removing unnecessary `console.log` and comments.